0xShakhawat/shakhawat.me/content/blogs/how-i-hacked-my-first-machine.md

 categories: ["Cybersecurity"]
 ---

-Welcome, fellow security enthusiasts!
-Today, I'm embarking on a journey to document my ethical hacking experience.
-This involves exploring a vulnerable machine within a controlled environment (VulnHub or a similar platform) to understand security weaknesses and learn how to mitigate them.
+One year ago, I embarked on my ethical hacking journey by exploring a vulnerable machine in a controlled environment (like VulnHub).
+While I wouldn't call it hacking in the traditional sense, it was a valuable learning experience that opened my eyes to the world of cybersecurity.
+Today, I'm revisiting that experience to share the steps involved in a safe and ethical exploration of a vulnerable machine.

 ## Ethical Considerations

-Before delving into the technical details, I want to emphasize the importance of ethical hacking.
-It's crucial to always have permission from the machine owner before conducting any security assessments.
-Additionally, responsible hackers follow a structured methodology and adhere to industry best practices.
+Before we dive in, it's crucial to understand that ethical hacking is all about permission.
+Always obtain explicit consent from the machine owner before conducting any security assessments.
+Responsible hackers also follow a structured methodology and best practices to avoid causing harm.

 ## Machine Information
 ```